-Part C.2 allows an individual to nominate a guardian.
+Part C.4 allows an individual to nominate a guardian.
 Nomination of a guardian provides no indication that the individual desires or needs a guardian.

 Part D of the form provides the individual an opportunity to express an intention to donate bodily organs and tissues at death.
 An individual using this form to do so gives permission for the donation to be made even if procedures necessary to effectuate donation run contrary to other instructions in the directive (for example, they require the dying process to be prolonged).
 In this way, it aims to remove a common barrier to successful organ donation.
 The form allows a person to indicate purposes for which the gift is made.
 The option "therapy" means medical treatment other than transplant.
-The act uses the term "therapy" recognizing that this is the term used in the Uniform Organ Donation Act.
+The act uses the term "therapy" recognizing that this is the term used in the Revised Uniform Anatomical Gift Act (2006) (Last Revised or Amended in 2008).

-Of course, this is only one way an individual can make such a gift.
-Failure to complete this portion does not preclude a making a gift in another way.
+Of course, Part D is only one way an individual can make such a gift.
+Failure to complete this portion does not preclude making a gift in another way.
 Notably, in some cases, an individual may have made a more limited gift in another form (e.g., as part of agreeing to donate for transplant).
+Finally, this Act leaves up to other state law what is included in the terms "organs", "tissues", and "body parts".